 Mediocrity is highly underrated.
-In fact, we’re all really good at just ignoring those who excel in it.
+We’re all really good at ignoring those who excel in it.

 Mediocrity is something a third child can relate to.
 If mediocre means ‘something in between’, or someone who’s not good, and not bad, well, we have that down.